Anerkiki/pokemon-island-resort/README.md

 ---

-### Page Title inside Navbar not appearing centralised
+### Page Title inside Navbar not properly centralised

 <details>
 <summary>Issue & Solution:</summary>

-**Issue:** Because of the burger icon being to the right of the same navbar section that the page title appears in on smaller screens (mobile and tablet), the title wasn't appearing centralised, it was being pushed too far to the left.
+**Issue:** Because of the burger icon being to the right of the same navbar section that the page title appears in on smaller screens (mobile and tablet), the title wasn't appearing properly centralised as it was being pushed too far to the left.

 **Solution:** I fixed this by adding padding to the left of the page title which matched the width of the burger icon, centralising it correctly to match the title above.
 I added a class to the page title, and added `padding-left` of the same width of the burger icon.